 We now know that the disc L5/S1 is the lowest disc in the spine.
 It sits at the junction between the lowest vertebrae and the sacrum.

 Because of the way our spines are designed, they have special curves at the top, middle and bottom.
-When we walk and move, the areas that curve tend to suffer from more stress than the areas that don’t curve.
+When we walk and move, the areas that have a more dramatic curve tend to suffer from more stress than the areas that don’t curve.

 In addition to this, the discs that sit at a junction between two different types of vertebrae (i.e. cervical and thoracic (C7/T1) and lumbar and sacrum (L5/S1)) tend to suffer even more stress through normal movement.